Azure/template-specs/README.md

 * The Private Preview is PowerShell, CLI, and REST for now -- portal support is incomplete.
 Robust portal support will come in the next 1-2 months.
   * If you are eager to get a glimpse of portal support, you can try it by using [this hidekey](https://ms.portal.azure.com/?feature.showassettypes=Microsoft_Azure_TemplateSpecs_ArmTemplateSpecsHub&Microsoft_Azure_TemplateSpecs=true&feature.canmodifyextensions=true#blade/Microsoft_Azure_TemplateSpecs/TemplateSpecsMenuBlade/TemplatesList), but keep in mind *it is a very old build that will be mostly replaced.* Key limitations include:
     * Portal deployment of a template spec with linked templates (using `relativePath`) will fail
-    * No ability to view artifacts (linked templates) packaged with a template spec
-    * No ability to view a single version of a template spec.
-As a workaround, you can edit a single version

 For a full list of issues, or to file a new one, look at the [issues tab](https://github.com/azure/template-specs/issues).